-To import modifications you check the appropriate boxes followed by pressing the 'Import' button modifications to the sequence record and closes the 'Annotation' window.
-You can enable all recognized features by pressing the 'Check all' button Check all'
+To import modifications you check the appropriate boxes followed by pressing the 'Import' button .
+This action transfers the modifications to the sequence record and closes the 'Annotation' window.

+You can check all recognized features by pressing the 'Check all' button